 Mr. Chainarong believes that shutting down the operations of all dams, without demolishing them, will in the long-run save the region from severe floods.

-Reporting by Danuchat Boon-aran, a participant of The Isaan Journalism Workshop 2017 organized by The Isaan Record.
+Reporting by Danuchat Boon-aran, a participant of The Isaan Journalism Project 2017 organized by The Isaan Record.